sourcemeta/awesome-jsonschema/README.md

 ## Podcasts

 - (2021) [API Lifecycles, Specifications, and Standards with Kin Lane](https://www.infoq.com/podcasts/api-lifecycles-specifications-standards/) - Thomas Betts talks with Kin Lane about managing your API lifecycle using standards and specifications, including OpenAPI, AsyncAPI, and JSON Schema.
-These specifications and the tooling based on them can help reduce communication problems, by creating documentation, generating code, and automating testing..
+These specifications and the tooling based on them can help reduce communication problems, by creating documentation, generating code, and automating testing.

 ## Papers